kiranshashiny/ESP32_mDNS_connecting_to_Rpi_usingHostname/README.md

 # ESP32_mDNS_connecting_to_Rpi_usingHostname

+In short:
+This code runs on ESP32, converts the hostname of the remote Raspberry Pi using the RPi's hostname and gets the IP address to connect to.

 Putting this code out here so that it will help when connecting the ESP32 to a remote Raspberry Pi when we only know the name of the Rpi on the local network.

 The test case is :